NilFoundation/proof-market-toolchain/gitbook-docs/market/cmd-reference/user.md

 # User account utilities

-This page describes the script managing user credentials/account — `signup.py`.
+This page describes the scripts managing user credentials and account, `signup.py` and `auth_tools.py`.

 ## Creating a new account
 ### Usage